shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’m not sure.”
 Mudrich said.

 After a few minutes of testing, Mudrich discovered that they grant super strength.
 “Watch this!
 I can make the room bigger!”
 Mudrich punched a hole in the wall.

+[move the hidden room to ersie’s workshop.
+It explains why the workshop is only half as big and has only one window]

 “Stop!”
 Lemilay shouted.
 “You’re getting dust everywhere!”